benedekrozemberczki/pytorch_geometric_temporal/docs/source/notes/introduction.rst

 ----------------------

-We are using the Hungarian Chickenpox Cases dataset in this case study.
-We will train a regressor to predict the weekly cases reported by the counties using a recurrent graph convolutional network.
-First, we will load the dataset and create an appropriate spatio-temporal split.
+We are using the Wikipedia Maths dataset in this case study.
+We will train a recurrent graph neural network to predict the daiy views on Wikipedia Pages using a recurrent graph convolutional network.
+First, we will load the dataset and use 14 lagged traffic variables.
+Next, we create an appropriate spatio-temporal split using 50% of days for training of the model.

 .. code-block:: python

     from torch_geometric_temporal.dataset import ChickenpoxDatasetLoader
     from torch_geometric_temporal.signal import temporal_signal_split

-    loader = WikiMathDatasetLoader()
+    loader = WikiMathsDatasetLoader()

+    dataset = loader.get_dataset(lags=14)

     dataset = loader.get_dataset()